arduino/docs-content/content/arduino-cloud/09.business/02.aws-s3-exporter/content.md

 ![Arduino AWS S3 CSV Exporter Build](assets/cloudformation_stack_creation.gif)

-At the end of this tutorial, the stack will be configured to extract data from Arduino Cloud every hour, aggregate samples at a five minute resolution and store structured CSV files in AWS S3.
-The setup will also allow filtering by tags to include only specific data, providing a scalable and structured approach to managing cloud connected device data and ensuring easy retrieval and long term storage.
+At the end of this tutorial, the stack will be configured to extract data from Arduino Cloud every hour, aggregate samples at a five-minute resolution, and store structured CSV files in AWS S3.
+The setup will also allow filtering by tags to include only specific data, providing a scalable and structured approach to managing cloud-connected device data and ensuring easy retrieval and long-term storage.

 ## Goals